-Integrated Risk Management Plan (IRMP)
+Community Risk Management Plan (CRMP)

-The Fire and Rescue National Framework for England [2018] requires all Fire and Rescue Services to have an Integrated Risk Management Plan.
+The Fire and Rescue National Framework for England [2018] requires all Fire and Rescue Services to have a Community Risk Management Plan.
 This process is the method used to make significant changes to the shape of the Service, ensuring that services are planned, designed and delivered in a way that balances available resources and community risk.